MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/security-access-coding.md

 other strategy (mentioned above) to check the user’s security privileges.

-However, if the user was successful in retrieving entity records using a query, you can then test an entity instance using <xref:Microsoft.Crm.Sdk.Messages.RetrievePrincipalAccessRequest>.
+However, if the user was successful in retrieving entity records using a query, you can then test an entity instance using the `RetrievePrincipalAccess` message (<xref:Microsoft.Dynamics.CRM.RetrievePrincipalAccess>, <xref:Microsoft.Crm.Sdk.Messages.RetrievePrincipalAccessRequest>).

 The following sample method uses the .NET SDK assemblies to allow retrieving a set of access rights defined within the [AccessRights Enum](/dotnet/api/microsoft.crm.sdk.messages.accessrights).